lcdm-uiuc/UI-DataScience.github.io/_posts/2016-02-28-Hello-World.markdown

 #### Things to Note

 Currently only the most recent post will be shown on the front page.
 The full blog is available through our [blog page](http://ui-datascience.github.io/blog).
+In order for your blog post to show up in the right place, you'll have to name the file as this one is named and update the header:

+* `layout`: don't change this and make sure it reads **post**
+* `title`: Name your post!
+* `date`: follows a very strict convention.
+Make sure the time isn't in the future or you may experience frustration at your post not showing up.
+* `categories`: Make sure **post** is somewhere in there.
+In the future we may wish to organize blogs by category, but for now don't worry about this (expect that it reads **post**.

 -Andrew Mehrmann (github: @dkmehrmann)